 The request for ongoing rehabilitative services (occupational, respiratory, physical, and speech/language therapy) is generally made in two phases, the initial assessment and the treatment plan of care.
 A primary care or specialty provider makes the request for the initial assessment.
 If approved, the therapist conducts the assessment and develops a proposed treatment plan.
-The plan must be approved by the requesting provider, as indicated by his/her signature on the plan, but the actual prior authorization request may be submitted to MED3OOO (for Ped-I-Care members) or CCP (for CCP members) by either the provider or the therapist.
+The plan must be approved by the requesting provider, as indicated by his/her signature on the plan, but the actual prior authorization request may be submitted to MED3OOO (for PedI-Care members) or CCP (for CCP members) by either the provider or the therapist.

 Services may be requested up to 60 days in advance and for a time period of up to 180 days.
-No more than 12 units of services per therapy will be authorized per week.
-Up to 3 one-hour treatment visits per week will be authorized per approval from the ICS Medical Director.